PadsterH2012/RPGer/feature_ideas/database/database-stack-architecture.md

 A **permanent database stack** that provides database services to the RPG application:

 1. **Containerized Database Services**
-   - MongoDB for structured data storage
+   - **MongoDB**: Primary database for structured data and document storage
-   - Redis for caching and real-time data
+   - **Redis**: In-memory database for caching and real-time data access
-   - Chroma for vector search capabilities
+   - **Chroma**: Vector database for embeddings and semantic search capabilities
    - Each database in its own container with appropriate resource limits

 2. **Persistent Storage Layer**